-- A daily (per diem) allowance is provided to cover meals and miscellaneous expenses during travel (such as communication fees, tips, lockers, etc.). - The amount of per diem allowance is stipulated in the appendix "Per diem and Maximum Lodging Allowance (rate in JPY)."
-For more information, see the appendix at the end of this document. - Students are responsible for arranging accommodation.
-After travel is complete, up to the maximum amount as stipulated in the appendix "Per diem and Maximum Lodging Allowance (rate in JPY)" will be reimbursed after submission of the original receipts.
+- A daily (per diem) allowance is provided to cover meals and miscellaneous expenses during travel (such as communication fees, tips, lockers, etc.). - The amount of per diem allowance is stipulated in PRP 26.9 "Appendices & Tables"... - Students are responsible for arranging accommodation.
+After travel is complete, up to the maximum amount as stipulated in PRP 26.9 "Appendices & Tables" will be reimbursed after submission of the original receipts.

-[Personal Stay and Annual Leave]
+[Personal Stay]

-• Students may include a period of annual leave up to three days per travel period as a personal stay, subject to the approval of the Graduate School.
-However, the number of days of personal stay (including annual leave as well as weekends and holidays) should not exceed the number of business days over which the conference or workshop was held.
-When the allowable days for a personal stay during one business trip are exceeded, only half of the business-related airfare will be paid by the Graduate School.

-- Neither per diem nor lodging allowances are provided during periods of personal stay.
+- Students may include a period of Personal Time Off up to three days per travel period (excluding weekend and holiday) as a personal stay, subject to the approval of the Graduate School.
+Furthermore, the number of days of personal stay (including Personal Time Off as well as weekends and holidays) should not exceed the number of business days over which the conference or workshop was held.
+When the allowable days for a personal stay during one business trip are exceeded, the expenses until the students complete their business and only half of the business-related airfare will be paid by the Graduate School. - Neither per diem nor lodging allowances are provided during periods of personal stay.
 Weekends and Japanese public holidays are also regarded as personal stays if they occur either before or after the conference or workshop.
-If there is a weekend or holiday in the middle of an event program that does not include business, and if it is necessary to stay during this break in the event program, then these days are counted as non-business days but are not considered a personal stay, and lodging allowance is provided. - OIST does not pay for any expenses or costs related to personal stays, or any incremental expenses incurred through non-OIST related activities.
+If there is a weekend or holiday in the middle of an event program that does not include business, and if it is necessary to stay during this break in the event program, then these days are counted as preparation days (non-business days) but are not considered a personal stay, and lodging allowance is provided.